dotnet/docs/docs/machine-learning/tutorials/object-detection-custom-vision-onnx.md

 In the following code blocks, we will be adding within the `foreach` loop.

-1. First, we will generate the predicted image name based on the name of the test image.
+1. First, generate the predicted image name based on the name of the original test image.

     ```csharp
     var predictedImage = $"{Path.GetFileName(image)}-predicted.jpg";
     ```

-1. Next, we will create a `FileStream` of our image and convert it to a `Bitmap`.
+1. Next, create a `FileStream` of the image and convert it to a `Bitmap`.

     ```csharp
     using (var stream = new FileStream(image, FileMode.Open))